Frank McLintock

 He began his career in Scottish Junior football with Shawfield, before earning a professional contract with English First Division club Leicester City in December 1956.
 He played in two FA Cup final defeats before he was sold to Arsenal for £80,000 in October 1964.
 He had a poor start to his career at Arsenal, though he did feature in two League Cup final defeats, but he found success at the club after being switched from right-half to centre-half in 1969.
 Appointed as captain he led the club to their first European trophy, the Inter-Cities Fairs Cup in 1970.
 The following season, 1970–71, he captained Arsenal to the Double, as they won the league and the FA Cup.
-He was sold to Queens Park Rangers in June 1973 for a fee of £25,000, and helped the club to finish as First Division runners-up in 1975–76 before he announced his retirement in May 1977.
+He was sold to Queens Park Rangers in June 1973 for a fee of £25,000, and helped the club to finish as First Division runners-up in 1975–76, before he announced his retirement in May 1977.
 He scored a total of 66 goals in 766 league and cup games in a 20-year professional career, and won nine caps for Scotland in an eight-year international career.

-He was appointed manager of Leicester City in June 1977, but resigned in April 1978 with the club heading out of the First Division.
-After a spell coaching at QPR he returned to management with Brentford in February 1984.
-He took the "Bees" to the 1985 Football League Trophy Final, before he resigned in January 1987.
-He later worked as assistant manager at Millwall before becoming a sports agent and football pundit.
+McLintock was appointed manager of Leicester City in June 1977, but resigned in April 1978 with the club heading out of the First Division.
+After a spell coaching at QPR, he returned to management with Brentford in February 1984.
+He took the Bees to the 1985 Football League Trophy Final, before he resigned in January 1987.
+He later worked as assistant manager at Millwall, before becoming a sports agent and football pundit.

 McLintock was appointed a Member of the Order of the British Empire (MBE) in the 1972 New Year Honours.